-UKirk students are collecting new and gently used children's books for all ages up to grade 5.
-We believe representation matters and that all of God's children should see themselves and their families in stories.
+UKirk students are collecting new and gently used children's and youth books for all ages up to grade 12.
 Our sample wish lists intentionally include books that highlight our BIPOC, Latinx, AAPI, and LGBTQIA+, siblings, people with disabilities and additional picture books that reflect the image of God in all human beings.
 We also want to highlight children's books written by diverse authors, and additional multicultural children's books.

 New books purchased online can be sent or shipped to: